Squiggleyy/flask-k8s-deploy/README.md

 **As of 2025, Docker Desktop and Minikube must be installed to proceed with this exercise!**

-If you are reading this on GitHub, you'll need to clone the repository with "git clone https://github.com/squiggleyy/flask-observability-exercise".
+If you haven't already, clone the repository with "git clone https://github.com/squiggleyy/flask-observability-exercise".
 Once the repo is available on your local machine, complete the following steps:

 # Start the app
 1. Navigate to the "~/flask-observability-exercise" directory and run the "deploy-app.sh" script via "sh deploy-app.sh".